maiziezhoulab/FEAST/README.md

 ##  Tutorials

-Try FEAST-sim with notebook!
+Try FEAST with notebook!
 Comprehensive Jupyter notebooks are provided in the repository:

 - **[example_single_sim.ipynb](example_single_sim.ipynb)**: Basic single-slice simulation for both sequencing-based and imaging-based ST data
   - Visualization of parameter clouds